 ELA goals and objectives remain constant in their focus on the collection, preservation and dissemination of materials, particularly historical documents, about information institutions and their workers.
 However as times change, our goals have broadened to exploit new technologies and to recognize new issues.
 The current expression of our goals is being revised and the new version will be given on this web site when it is completed.

 For the list of the members of the executive board and the standing committees.

-ELA's organizational long range plan, originally sparked by the energies of Harry Campbell and his committee and updated on a regular basis, was designed to enable us to continue to adapt to change in a principled way.
+ELA's organizational long range plan, updated on a regular basis, was designed to enable us to continue to adapt to change in a principled way.

-Diane Henderson's pithy overview of ELA's history describes the association's casual beginnings and the varied events and achievements that led to its growing presence as a national association with serious scholarly and social interests.
+Diane Henderson's overview of ELA's history describes the association's beginnings, events, and achievements that led to its growing presence as a national association with serious scholarly and social interests.

-ELA members enjoy meeting other people of similar interests through our meetings, especially the annual AGM Get Together, through our projects, through this website, and through our newletter, ELAN, which is free with membership.
+ELA members enjoy meeting other people of similar interests through our meetings, especially the annual general meeting and conference, through our projects, through this website, and through our newsletter, ELAN, which is free with membership.